-No appointment is necessary for smaller designs, although it is in your best interest to call ahead to make sure an artist is free otherwise you run the risk of waiting or not being able to get tattooed if the studio is busy.
+Walk-ins are Welcome and no appointment is necessary for smaller designs, although it is in your best interest to call ahead to make sure an artist is free otherwise you run the risk of waiting or not being able to get tattooed if the studio is busy.
 If you are interested in a larger tattoo, we suggest coming in for a consultation with the artist of your choice so that they can put your ideas together into a design.
 With that being said, appointments are suggested for anyone who wants a custom design.

 4. What is the best way to go about setting up an appointment?